wijjam/Raxzus_heap_research/README.md

 Each domain has its own page directory.
 When an allocation is requested, the allocator uses our multi mapped functionality and, pops the free list head and returns.
 The entire operation is O(1) by construction — there is no searching, no coalescing, no walking of any structure.

 Each domain's physical frames are mapped into both the domain's own page directory and the kernel's page directory at the same time.
 This means returned pointers stay valid in kernel space without needing a CR3 switch.
-The fast path — when the free list has blocks available — never touches CR3 at all.
-CR3 switching only happens on the slow path when a new physical page needs to be mapped.
+The fast path — when the free list has blocks available — never touches CR3 at all. Ín the new design it was found that cr3 switching is not necissary at all, now the page maping, freeing and allocation all happens in one cr3 but they are still seperated by cr3 dirs.

 kfree derives the correct domain purely from the pointer address.
 No size argument is needed.
 No header is read.
 Free List.